CX-Box/cxbox-doc/docs/widget/fields/field/dictionary/dictionary.md

 # Dictionary

 `Dictionary` is a component that allows to select value from dropdown list of predefined values.
+Use for directory or non-growing entities no more than 1000 lines(data are loaded into memory).
+For large entities use inlinePickList.`see more` [inlinePickList](/widget/fields/field/inlinePickList/inlinePickList)
 ## Basics
 ### How does it look?